nlxdodge/advent-of-code/2022 - Kotlin/README.md

 #### Or just initializing a new HashMap

-But I still have to learn more sytax because I had no idea that you had to make a hashmap like this
+But I still have to learn more syntax because I had no idea that you had to make a hashmap like this

 ```kotlin
 var theMap = hashMapOf(-3 to 0, -2 to 0, -1 to 0)